 The central purpose of this module is to allow each student to independently pursue an area of passion that brought him or her to medical school.
 Students receive training, tools, and mentorship enabling them to successfully conduct a rigorous, independent, and scholarly research project.
 The project may be in any area of interest related to medicine and where a Research Mentor can be identified and a rigorous scholarly design can be applied.
-In addition to the Research Mentor, the student is assigned a Faculty Research Advisor who is a member of the Focused Inquiry and Research Experience (FIRE) Committee that oversees the progress and final research project.
-Students prepare a proposal and complete a project, and present their proposals and projects at the end of the first and second years, respectively, during mini-conferences on research that highlight these projects.
+In addition to the Research Mentor, the student is assigned a Faculty Research Advisor whois a member of the Focused Inquiry and Research Experience (FIRE) Committee that oversees the progress and final research project.
+Students prepare a proposal and may be asked to present during the mini-conference at the end of the year.